 Understanding the Reality

 With that in mind, the earlier assumption that employees would work the minimum 4-hour shift per month is simply inaccurate.
 In reality, almost four-years of data reveals MyWorkChoice employees work an average of 24.5 hours per week.
-Our business model is meant to make it possible for people to work more hours per week as flexibility gives them control over their schedule and allows them to fit in shifts where they otherwise wouldn’t have been able.
+With our business model we make it possible for people to work more hours per week.
+Flexibility gives them control over their schedule and allows them to fit in shifts where they otherwise wouldn’t have been able.
 Moreover, it is impractical to believe an annual income of $720 — the pay generated by one 4-hour shift per month at $15 per hour — is sufficient to support oneself.